Parquet Courts: History

 On May 18, 2018, the band released their sixth LP, Wide Awake!
 It was named "album of the year" by Australian radio station Double J. Their song "Almost Had to Start a Fight/In and Out of Patience" is featured in the video game EA Sports NHL 19, "One Man No City" was featured in an Episode of The Blacklist, and "Wide Awake" appeared as soundtrack in Konami football game eFootball Pro Evolution Soccer 2020.

 The band's seventh full-length album, Sympathy for Life, was released on October 22, 2021.

 Between February and March 2022, Parquet Courts headlined a North American tour, with Nigerien afro-psychedelic guitarist Mdou Moctar as their opening act.
+The band played their final show to date in August 2022 at Green Man Festival in Crickhowell.
+The following year, Savage resumed his solo career with the album Several Songs About Fire.
+In an interview with Post Trash, he also confirmed that although the band had entered a hiatus, they had not broken up.

+It's different being in a band when we're the age we're now, compared to when we started.
+When we started three of us were 24, and Max was 18.
+Our twenties were spent touring.
+I'm 37 now, and I'm probably the one that's most eager to tour.
+The other guys have wives and children, and children get older and need a bit more attention.
+We're all artists outside of the band who do other projects, as well.
+I'm not the only one kind of doing their own thing here. [...]
+We will definitely do something again.
+Rest assured.

 Musical style

 Their musical style has been described as indie rock, post-punk, art punk, and garage punk.